CodeMusic/Musai/README.md

 ### Custom Adding Multiple Agents

-Currently, besides the general OpenManus Agent, we have also integrated the DataAnalysis Agent, which is suitable for data analysis and data visualization tasks.
+Currently, besides the general Musai Agent, we have also integrated the DataAnalysis Agent, which is suitable for data analysis and data visualization tasks.
 You can add this agent to `run_flow` in `config.toml`.

 ```toml
 # Optional configuration for run-flow